mitjakarki/pwp-project/meetings.md

 *Summary of what was discussed during the meeting*

 ### Action points
-1. Do course feedback at palaute.oulu.fi
+1. Do course feedback at palaute.oulu.fi DONE
 2. Add details to futurework
 3. Mention in earlier deadlines what features we left out from Design->implementation
 4. Update hours
-5. Fix bug in client
+5. Fix bug in client DONE

 ### Comments from staff